How to Write a Perfect Outreach Email in 2021

 Keep your pitch short and to the point—your receiver is a busy person.
 The longer your pitch is, the higher the probabilities they’ll stop reading halfway through it.
 Ideally, your pitch should be less than 75 words.

 Returning to the backlink example: When creating your pitch, note that most people won’t go out of their way to add a link back to your site or article simply because you asked.
 If you want to increase your chances of getting a link, you require to provide some value for the other website and their audience.

 This means that you should not send out your outreach emails to anyone who appears to have a website or a blog.
 Alternatively, find websites within your niche that have content related to the content that you’re promoting, and then send your outreach emails to the owners of these sites.

-In the pitch section of your email, please describe how you came across their content, why you think that adding a link back to your content would be suitable for their website, and how the link back to your content will add value to the site’s audience.
+In the pitch section of your email, please describe how you came across their content, why you think that adding a link back to your content would be suitable for their valium where to buy website, and how the link back to your content will add value to the site’s audience.

 Add a call to action to drive results

 After making your pitch, don’t drop the mic.
 What do you need your recipient to do after they read your message?
 Get that clear with a call to action (CTA).
 A CTA prompts the email recipient to take a particular action, which in this case is to link back to your site.

 The difficulty is that a lot of options create something known as the paradox of choice.
 In a great experiment by researchers from Columbia University and Stanford University, the researchers set up a stand inside a busy shopping mall, where they offered different flavors of jam.